 If you are ordinarily resident in the Republic of Ireland, you must be at least 18 years old to contract a valid marriage, whether you marry in Ireland or elsewhere.
 This applies to all non-residents who marry in the state.
 You do not need parental consent for a marriage, as long as you are 18 or over.
 Anyone under 18 must obtain the permission of the Circuit Family Court or the High Court.
 You may apply in person without a solicitor, and there is no court charge for the application.

-Anyone intending to marry in the state must make an appointment to attend the registrar’s office and give at least three months’ notification of intention to marry (or obtain an exemption under the Civil Registration Act).
+Anyone intending to marry in the state must make an appointment to attend the registrar’s office and give at least three months’ notification of intention to marry (or obtain an exemption under the Civil Registration Act 2004).
 At the registrar’s office, the couple must pay the notification fee (currently €200) and provide evidence of their names, addresses, ages, marital status and nationalities, including:

 Once the legal requirements have been met, the couple are issued with a marriage registration form (MRF) which is effectively a civil marriage licence.

-The couple will also have to state the date they wish to marry, whether they want a civil or religious ceremony, the names and dates of birth of their witnesses, and details of the proposed solemniser and venue.
+The couple will also have to state the date they wish to marry, whether they intent to have a civil or religious ceremony, the names and dates of birth of their witnesses, and details of the proposed solemniser and venue.
 They will also both have to complete a declaration stating that they are not aware of any lawful impediment to the proposed marriage (see below).
 The registrar will issue acknowledgements confirming the date of the receipt of the notification.(This is not a licence.)

 If either party is seriously ill or is resident outside the state, a couple may post a marriage notification to the registrar by prior agreement with the registrar.
-But the couple must still attend the registrar’s office in person at least five days before the marriage to complete their declarations of no impediment, produce the required documents, and be issued with their MRF.
+But the couple must still attend the registrar’s office in person at least five days before the marriage to complete their declarations of no impediment, produce the required documents and be issued with their MRF.

 Postal notifications of intention to marry should not be returned to the General Register Office, but to the registrar who authorised the postal notification.
 If either party was previously married, they must send the original final divorce decree or death certificate of the former spouse with the notification.
 Marriage notification can be given to any registrar, not just in the area where the marriage is to take place or where the couple are living.